CS-foreach/creative-coding-p5js/workshops/24-monarch/00-Quarter_Plan.md

 - How will they share with each other?

 # Week 1 - Intro to Processing
-## Tasks
-- Get everyone logged into https://editor.p5js.org/
-- Fullscreen example when people get in

 ## Learning Goals
 - Get familiar with the environment
 - Have a mind blower

-## Agenda
-1. Pull up a simple example and live code messing around
-2. Let the students mess around with it themselves

-# Week 2 - ?
 ## Tasks
-- Get familiar with the environment
--
+- [ ] Get everyone logged into https://editor.p5js.org/

+# Week 2 - Simulation Dive

 ## Learning Goals
+- Students get to work with a more complicated example, tuning parameters
+- Students learn the importance of variables

+## Tasks
+- [ ] Students tune variable parameters
+- [ ] Students learn how to change RGB values

-# Week 3 - ?
+# Week 3 - Variables Revisited
+## Learning Goals
+- Basic shapes and colors
+- Introducing variables
+- Introducing functions to group code

+## Tasks
+- [ ] Students create a new emoji (doesn't have to be a face)
+- [ ] Students create reusable components

-# Week 4 - ?
+# Week 4 - Animation and Variables
+## Learning Goals
+- Learn how to apply math to make things move
+- Learn how to apply conditionals to change directions
+- Introducing functions to group code

+## Tasks
+- [ ] Students animate their emoji moving around the screen
+- [ ] Students learn how to animate specific parts of the emoji
+- [ ] Students learn how to create relative animation movement

-# Week 5 - ?
+# Week 5 - Control Flow
+## Learning Goals
+- Introduce Loops to spawn more instances
+- Differentiate between loops and `draw()`

-# Week 6 - ?
+# Week 6 - Arrays
+## Learning Goals
+- Introduce arrays to revisit objects

-# Week 7 - ?
+# Week 7 - Revisiting Particles
+## Learning Goals
+- Modify particle sim into a rain simulation?

-# Week 8 - ?
+# Week 8 -

 # Week 9 - ?